ichalkiad/cryptogpcausality/README.md

 # Sentiment-driven statistical causality in multimodal systems

-This repository contains the code for the paper "Sentiment-driven statistical causality in multimodal systems", by Ioannis Chalkiadakis, Anna Zaremba, Gareth W. Peters and Michael J. Chantler.
+This repository contains the code for the paper "On-chain Analytics for Sentiment-driven Statistical Causality in Cryptocurrencies", by Ioannis Chalkiadakis, Anna Zaremba, Gareth W. Peters and Michael J. Chantler.

 Please cite the paper as follows:

-_Chalkiadakis, Ioannis and Zaremba, Anna and Peters, Gareth and Chantler, Michael John, Sentiment-Driven Statistical Causality in Multimodal Systems (December 8, 2020).
+_Chalkiadakis, Ioannis and Zaremba, Anna and Peters, Gareth and Chantler, Michael John, On-chain Analytics for Sentiment-driven Statistical Causality in Cryptocurrencies (December 8, 2020).
 Available at SSRN: https://ssrn.com/abstract=3742063_

-_Chalkiadakis, Ioannis and Zaremba, Anna and Peters, Gareth and Chantler, Michael John, Sentiment-driven statistical causality in multimodal systems: Supplementary appendix (April 3, 2021).
+_Chalkiadakis, Ioannis and Zaremba, Anna and Peters, Gareth and Chantler, Michael John, On-chain Analytics for Sentiment-driven Statistical Causality in Cryptocurrencies: Supplementary appendix (April 3, 2021).
 Available at SSRN: https://ssrn.com/abstract=3818944_

 If you use the MatLab code for the Multiple-Output Gaussian Process Statistical Causal model, please also cite the following paper: